Medicare does indeed cover services to maintain or manage a beneficiary's current condition when no functional improvement is possible.

 Several nonfederal payers also have clarified their policies regarding the improvement standard and skilled maintenance coverage.

 What You Should Know

-"Medical necessity" is required for all services covered under Medicare, as is the requirement that the services be skilled.
-The services can be rehabilitative, maintenance, or slowing of decline based on the physical therapist's ability to justify they are reasonable and necessary and require the skills of the physical therapist.
+"Medical necessity" and "maintenance" do not mean the same thing.
+Medical necessity is required for all services covered under Medicare, as is the requirement that the services be skilled.
+Medically necessary services can be rehabilitative, maintenance, or slowing of decline, based on the physical therapist's ability to justify that they are reasonable and necessary and require the skills of the physical therapist.
 It is considered skilled to instruct caregivers and to periodically determine if they are carrying out an unskilled service.

 PTs — and PTAs — are permitted to provide maintenance therapy services under Medicare Part A in home health and skilled nursing facility settings and across Part B settings.
 For Part A settings: Physical therapist assistants under the supervision of the PT are permitted to perform both rehabilitative and maintenance therapy services under a maintenance program established by a qualified therapist under the Medicare Part A home health or SNF benefit, if acting within the therapy scope of practice defined by state licensure laws.
 In addition to supervising the services provided by the PTA, the qualified therapist is still responsible for the initial assessment, plan of care, maintenance program development and modifications, and reassessment every 30 days.
 See more on Medicare payment for home health.